mahmoudimus/ac/docs/public/release-notes/deprecations.md

         <h5>Upgrade guide</h5>
     </div>
     <div class="aui-item">
-        <p>Please swap over to using jsonValue for the next six months and then swap back to the updated 'value' field.
-For more details please read the text above.</p>
+        <p>Please swap over to using jsonValue query param over the next six months and adjust your code to handle the updated format.</p>
     </div>
 </div>
 </div>